 You will be asked to remove all metallic items such as watches, jewelry, hair pins, eyeglasses, and hearing aids.
 Also, do not take any credit, bank, parking or insurance cards into the scan room because the magnet will erase the information on the magnetic strip.
-A locker will be provided for the safe keeping of your valuables.
-You should take the locker key into the magnet room with you for the security of your valuables but it must be left in an area that is designated to be safe by the technologist.

 Upon arriving for your appointment, you will be greeted by a receptionist who will ask you to sign in and give you appropriate forms to complete.
 The staff will review the forms for completion and a billing representative will call you into our consultation room to discuss your insurance benefits.

 The MRI scan is performed by a technologist specially trained to operate the MRI system and the images will be interpreted by a radiologist who is a physician specializing in interpreting medical diagnostic examinations.
 The MRI technologist will take you to a private area in the MRI department where they will review your medical history and the symptoms that are related to the examination that your doctor has ordered.
 The technologist will further explain you’re examination, what’s expected of you and answer any questions you might have.

 When the scanner is operating you will hear a loud knocking sound and feel a vibration from the table.
 This is normal.
 You’ll be asked to hold very still as motion will cause image blurring.

 Each MRI scan is different.
 Typically, scans can take between 20 and 60 minutes.